Reconstruction of energy conditions from observations and implications for extended theories of gravity: Introduction

 In the last decades, a great amount of cosmological observational data have been accumulated, endowing the modern cosmology with the capability of quantitatively reproducing the details of many observed cosmic phenomena, including the late time accelerating stage of the Universe.
 The evidence of such an acceleration comes, for example, from the measurements of the distance modulus of type Ia supernovae (SNe Ia), however it still lacks a satisfactory physical explanation.
 Most of the current studies relates it to some unknown field (dark energy) or to some extension of Einstein theory of General Relativity (GR).

 In this context the energy conditions (ECs) are useful tools to evaluate some features of the Universe evolution, since they can be derived considering a minimum set of assumptions on the gravitation theory.
-The ECs have been used to obtain more information from data assuming GR and homogeneous and isotropic metric \citep{Schuecker2003, Santos2006, Gong2007, Santos2007, Lima2008, Lima2008a}.
+The ECs have been used to obtain more information from data assuming GR and homogeneous and isotropic metric \citep{Schuecker2003, Santos2006, Gong2007, Santos2007, Lima2008,Lima2008a}.
 Among the interpretations of the ECs in GR, we have the positivity of the energy density (weak EC) and the attractiveness of gravity - focusing theorem - (strong EC) \cite{Wald1984}.
-In Refs.~\cite{Lima2008, Lima2008a} the authors found a violation of the strong EC, i.e., an indication of the accelerated expansion of the universe, with more than $99.73\%$ confidence interval in the redshift range $[\sim 0.1, \, \sim 0.2]$ using SNe Ia data.
+In this sense, the accelerated expansion of the Universe, first evidenced by the SNe Ia observations~\cite{Riess1998,Perlmutter1999}, is an indication that the strong EC is currently being violated.

-The ECs have also been addressed in the context of the Extended Theories of Gravity (ETGs) \cite{Capozziello2011,Capozziello2015}, such as $f(R)$ gravity, which modifies the Einstein-Hilbert Lagrangian by the introduction of an arbitrary function of the curvature scalar $R$.
+In refs.~\cite{Lima2008, Lima2008a} the authors suggested a methodology to analyze the fulfillment or not of the ECs in GR, by reconstructing the ECs from the SNe Ia data.
+As a result, they found a violation of the strong EC with more than $99.73\%$ confidence interval in the redshift range $[\sim 0.1, \, \sim 0.2]$.
+The ECs have also been addressed in the context of the Extended Theories of Gravity (ETGs) \cite{Capozziello2011,Nojiri2011,Capozziello2015}, such as $f(R)$ gravity, which modifies the Einstein-Hilbert Lagrangian by the introduction of an arbitrary function of the curvature scalar $R$.
 As shown by Santos et al. \cite{Santos2007b}, the ECs requirements may constrain the parameter space of each specific $f(R)$ functional form.
 On the other hand, Bertolami and Sequeira \cite{Bertolami2009} and Wang et al. \cite{Wang2010} have generalized the ECs for $f(R)$ theories with non-minimal coupling to matter.
 They found that the ECs are strongly dependent on the geometry.
 The conditions to keep the effective gravitational coupling positive as well as gravity attractive were also obtained.
 In a similar fashion, Wang and Liao \cite{Wang2012} have also obtained the ECs requirements for such a theory.
 Furthermore, imposing the fulfillment of the ECs at the present time they have constrained the parameter space for a particular Lagrangian using the current measurements of the Hubble parameter $H_0$, the deceleration parameter $q_0$ and the jerk parameter $j_0$.
 Recently, \citet{Santos2017} studied the attractive/non-attractive character of $f(R)$ gravity considering the strong energy condition.

 As a consequence of the ECs derived for a generic $f(R)$ theory and of the equivalence between $f(R)$ gravity and scalar-tensor theories, Atazadeh et al. \cite{Atazadeh2009} have studied the ECs in Brans-Dicke theory and put constraints on the parameters involved.